Damage to United Boeing 777 engine consistent with metal fatigue: NTSB

 Nearly half of the global fleet of PW4000-equipped Boeing 777 jets operated by airlines including United, JAL, ANA Holdings, Korean Air and Asiana Airlines had already been grounded amid a plunge in travel demand due to the coronavirus pandemic.

-Reporting by David Shepardson in Washington and Jamie Freed in Sydney; additional reporting by Tracy Rucinski in Chicago; Editing by Kim Coghill and Gerry Doyle
+Reporting by David Shepardson in Washington and Jamie Freed in Sydney; additional reporting by Tracy Rucinski in Chicago and Tim Hepher in Paris; Editing by Kim Coghill and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.